aws-samples/eks-multi-cluster-gitops/clean-up/README.md

     ```
     eksctl delete cluster --name mgmt --region $AWS_REGION
     ```
+Note that `eksctl delete cluster` does not delete the hosting VPC; please delete it manually.
 6. Remove the GitHub repos or AWS CodeCommit repos you created.
     - For GitHub you can use:
         ```